 What inspires you to complete REEF surveys?
-What is the most interesting thing you’ve learned doing a REEF fish survey?

 In your opinion, what is the most important aspect of REEF’s projects and programs?

 Carlos - "Education.
 You only love what you care about, only care about what you know and only know what you are taught.

 Allison - "I also believe the scientific research and data that REEF volunteers collect is making a difference in the management of our marine ecosystems/fisheries.
 The Lionfish removal/derby data is enabling marine park managers to make scientific choices on how to manage the invasive species, and the REEF survey database allows non-scientists to participate in collecting data that scientists use.